CoPRS: Learning Positional Prior from Chain-of-Thought for Reasoning Segmentation: Experiments

 \section{Experiments}

-\textbf{Research Questions.} We evaluate the \method by conducting experiments on four datasets.
-We aim to answer the following research questions: \begin{itemize} \item[\textbf{RQ1:}] Does \method achieve higher accuracy in reasoning segmentation and state-of-the-art results on standard benchmarks compared to prior methods? \item[\textbf{RQ2:}] Is the positional prior accurately reflect concentration and reasoning, i.e., does its quality strongly correlates with the final segmentation accuracy? \item[\textbf{RQ3:}]Do both the GRPO term and the supervised segmentation loss terms contribute to performance, and does the unified objective outperform either component alone? \end{itemize}
+\textbf{Research Questions.} In this section, we aim to answer the following research questions: \begin{itemize} \item[\textbf{RQ1:}] Does \method achieve higher accuracy in reasoning segmentation and state-of-the-art results on standard benchmarks compared to prior methods? \item[\textbf{RQ2:}] How are the CoT, the positional prior $\Hprior$, and the predicted mask $\hat{\bm{M}}$ mutually correlated, i.e., does higher CoT quality align with stronger positional priors and better segmentation accuracy? \item[\textbf{RQ3:}] Do the GRPO settings, supervised segmentation losses, and MLLM/vision backbone choices each contribute to performance, and does our unified objective with the default backbones outperform these alternatives? \end{itemize}